|

 Music and Stress

 If you have high blood pressure, this music therapy research may excite you.
-German studies conducted from the 1980s to the 1990s showed that some rhythms may reduce stress by lowering heart rate, blood pressure and improving the respiratory system.
+From 1980s until 1990s, a German studies have shown that certain rhythm may reduce stress by lowering heart rate, blood pressure and actually improve the respiratory system.

-In one research study published in the Italian Journal Pediatrics (1989), it was reported that when mothers of premature babies listened to a relaxation and visualization audiotape, they produced 63 percent more milk than those who did not.
+In one research published in the Italian Journal Pediatrics (1989), it was reported that when mothers of premature babies listened to a relaxation and visualization audiotape, they produced 63 % more milk than those who did not.

-A research led by Dr. Frederick Tims of Michigan State University and published in the November 1999 issue of Alternative Therapies showed that patients with Alzheimer's who underwent four weeks of structured music therapy showed significant increase in their level of melatonin, a neurohormone linked with sleep regulation and believed to influence the immune system.
+Alzheimer A research led by Dr. Frederick Tims of Michigan State University and published in the November 1999 issue of Alternative Therapies showed that patients with Alzheimer's Disease who underwent four weeks of structured music therapy showed significant increases in their level of melatonin, a neurohormone linked with sleep regulation and believed to influence the immune system.

-Another research carried out by the National Jewish Hospital showed that ill children who join regular musical activities showed improvement in physical endurance, developed muscle strength, and greatly improved posture and breath control.
+Young patients Another research carried out by the National Jewish Hospital showed that ill children who join in regular musical activities showed improvement in physical endurance, developed muscle strength, and greatly improved posture and breath control.

 |